6 of the Best Kayaking Gloves for Summer and Winter Paddling

 Look for gloves with synthetic leather or rubberised palms — these maintain grip on a wet paddle shaft.
 Fit matters too.
 Too tight and you’ll restrict blood flow, making your hands colder.
 Too loose and friction builds up causing blisters.
 Measure at the palm and check that fingers, knuckles, and wrists all fit comfortably.

-Aftercare – Look After Your Gloves
+Aftercare – Looking After Your Gloves

 Rinse gloves with fresh water and a small amount of baby soap or wetsuit detergent after each use — especially after saltwater paddling.
 Dry them slowly in a well-ventilated area away from direct sunlight, which breaks down synthetic fabrics over time.
 Store in a cool, dark, dry place between sessions.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

-Should I wear gloves kayaking?
+Should I wear gloves whilst kayaking?

 Yes, you should definitely wear gloves while kayaking as they provide a better grip and protect your hands from blisters.
 They also keep your hands warm during the colder months.